aaronicsubstances/code-augmentor-python/README.md

-# code_augmentor_support
+# code-augmentor-support

-This package enables the use of Python 3 as a scripting platform to generate code to serve the goals of [Code Augmentor](https://github.com/aaronicsubstances/code-augmentor).
+This package enables the use of Python 3 as a scripting platform to generate code to serve the goals of Code Augmentor.

 Code Augmentor is a set of libraries, plugins and tools for bringing code generation techniques to every programmer.
 For a more detailed explanation please visit the main Code Augmentor Github repository [here](https://github.com/aaronicsubstances/code-augmentor).